-The profile of Mars in a legionnaire's helmet decorates this coin of the Roman Empire.
+MINERAL OF PROTECTION Iron oxide hematite, shown above, and iron were symbols of Mars in ancient Rome.
+Soldiers believed that amulets made of these minerals offered magical protection in battle.
+MARS COIN The profile of Mars in a legionnaire's helmet decorates this coin of the Roman Empire.
 In early Rome, Mars was also the protector of crops and herds, and farmers called him Silvanus.

-Astronomers focus on Mars

-${ m T}$ HE TERM ASTRONOMY combines the Greek astron, "star", and nomos, "law".
+MARS IN ARMOR Rome was a great empire in the 4th century AD, when century AD, when this bronze statue of Mars was cast, showing him in body armor.
+Mars was guardian of the emperor as well as the leading military god worshiped by Rome's legions.
+Astronomers focus on Mars THE TERM ASTRONOMY combines the Greek astron, "star," and nomos, "law."
 Generally, astronomy is the study of planets and stars and the laws that govern their movements and dimensions.
 Early astronomers calculated the orbits of heavenly bodies by using mathematics, especially geometry.
-Poland's Nicolaus Copernicus (1473-1543) led the way to understanding the "heliocentric" - "sun-centred" - theory of the Solar System.
-This broke with the geocentric system of Ptolemy, which placed the Earth at the centre.
-Later astronomers confirmed Copernicus's theory by using the "perspicillum", or "optick tube".
+Poland's Nicolaus Copernicus (1473-1543) led the way to understanding the "heliocentric"- "sun-centered"-theory of the Solar System.
+This broke with the geocentric system of Ptolemy, which placed the Earth at the center.
+Later astronomers confirmed Copernicus's theory by using the "perspicillum," or "optick tube."
 This magnifying device, renamed the telescope, came into use in the 1600s.
 By the 1800s, scientists studied Mars with increasingly powerful telescopes, and believed they saw canals and seas.
-Some thought Mars but many philosophers and religious leaders did not.
-They believed in geocentrism well into the 1700s.

-NICOLAUS COPERNICUS This 16th-century Polish astronomer's theory that the planets revolve around the Sun won a growing following among scientists.
-Leading astronomers such as Johannes Kepler accepted heliocentrism, might have age-old civilizations that were further advanced than those of Earth.

-KEPLER'S ORBITAL MATHS Johannes Kepler (1571-1630) studied mathematics in his native Germany.
+Some thought Mars might have ageold civilizations that were further advanced than those of Earth.
+KEPLER'S ORBITAL MATH Johannes Kepler (1571-1630) studied mathematics in his native Germany.
 He was also interested in astronomy.
 By closely observing Mars, Kepler discovered that the planets follow elliptical orbits, not perfect circles.
 Using his knowledge of mathematics, he calculated the planets' orbits.
+Kepler also invented an improved telescope.

+NICOLAUS COPERNICUS This 16th-century Polish astronomer's theory that the planets revolve around the Sun won a growing following among scientists.
+Leading astronomers such as Johannes Kepler accepted heliocentrism, but many philosophers and religious leaders did not.
+They believed in geocentrism well into the 1700s.
+HUYGENS AND THE HOURGLASS SEA Dutch astronomer Christiaan Huygens (1629-1695) was one of those astronomers using ever-improving telescopes to study Mars.

-Kepler also smudge he noted on the planet.
+Huygens sketched pictures of a dark smudge he noted on the planet.
 This was named the Hourglass Sea because of its shape.
 Seen more clearly in improved telescopes two centuries later, it would be renamed Syrtis Major.
+Framework for , aiming telescope